 Caprice is an incredible communicator and relationship builder who is the perfect promoter of this incredible piece of history.
 More people and their amazing horses need to experience just how special it is to board at Varian Equestrian Center.
 Caprice is just the talent capable of getting the word out.

 Caprice has really enjoyed bringing the skills she has developed over a long career in sales and consulting and applying those to the local community to build enthusiasm for this amazing property.
 Those efforts have already resulted in some fantastic awareness of Varian Equestrian, and she is just getting started.
 The Arkells feel a deep sense of responsibility to the local horse community, the world-wide Arabian community, and the talented VEC team to grow the business.
 The plan is to invest back into it – not only bringing it back to its former glory, but also making it better than it ever was!

-There will be museum barn tours, trainers exhibiting their talents, music, food and drinks.
-It will be a great way for the community to get to know the team and the Arkells, experience the beauty of these hallowed grounds, and learn about the incredible history that sits on the doorstep of our great county.
+The Arkell family welcomed the local equestrian community to stop by and take a look at all the new goings on at Varian Equestrian Center.
+They hosted a well-attended and appreciated Open House on November 12, 2023.
+Attendees enjoyed museum barn tours, trainers exhibiting their talents, music, food and drinks.
+It was a great way for the community to get to know the team and the Arkells, experience the beauty of these hallowed grounds, and learn about the incredible history that sits on the doorstep of our great county.

 Photo Credit: Cover – Sharon Jantzen Photos, Others unless noted- Varian Equestrian Center